Pool life at The Hideout

 At The Hideout, we have access to a variety of streams, ponds, and casting ponds.
 You will need to buy a daily fishing license for each day you fish.
 You can do this in The Hideout Lodge going online.

 Advanced, hard core fly-fishers will find The Bighorn Mountains and Greater Yellowstone Area one of most pristine fly-fishing paradises in the West.
 We fish for Brown, Rainbow, Cutthroat and Brook Trout.

 Please note that booking a professional fly-fishing guide is not included in the price of your stay at The Hideout.
 You will also need to buy a Wyoming Fishing License.

 Trapshooting and Archery are popular half-day, non-riding activities.
 We have an on-premises trap shooting facility with Winchester remote control thrower, including 20 and 12 gauge Beretta shotguns.
 At our Archery range you can try your luck shooting traditional and compound bows.
 The minimum age for trapshooting is 12 years and parents must accompany their kids.
 Safety first!

 Cody Rodeo and Local Rodeo’s

 Cody, Wyoming, is the Rodeo Capital of the World — home of the Buffalo Bill Cody Stampede Rodeo and Cody Nite Rodeo!
 From June 1st through August 31st – 90 rodeos are held during the summer, one per day.
-Once a week during the Rodeo season we offer a trip to the Cody rodeo for the guests who are interested.
-We leave early in the afternoon, which allows you to explore Cody and the Western shops, have dinner at a local steakhouse and attend the rodeo at 8 PM.
-A dedicated driver / wrangler will accompany you and there is an additional fee for this activity
+Many guests take a break from the riding Wednesday afternoon to drive to Cody.

 Hiking & Mountain Biking